1. World problems

 Claim

 The abuse of economic power is a critical issue that undermines fairness and equality in society.
 When corporations and wealthy individuals manipulate markets, exploit workers, and stifle competition, they erode the foundations of democracy and justice.
 This unchecked power leads to rampant inequality, social unrest, and environmental degradation.
-It is imperative that we confront this problem head-on, implementing robust regulations and fostering accountability to protect the vulnerable and ensure a more equitable economic landscape for all.This information has been generated by artificial intelligence.
+It is imperative that we confront this problem head-on, implementing robust regulations and fostering accountability to protect the vulnerable and ensure a fair economic landscape for all.This information has been generated by artificial intelligence.

 Counter-claim